Zasilkovna/WooCommerce/packetery/readme.txt

 == Changelog ==
 = x.x.x =
 * Added: Packeta packet status synchronization via WP cron
+* Fixed: label print page now shows the correct number of labels that will be printed

 = 1.1.2 =
 * Fixed: Packeta checkout validators now trigger only if Packeta shipping is selected